jessepav/lacygoill-wiki-backup/admin/admin.md

                                      TODO:

-Maybe we should update the keys in `up.sh`.
+Maybe we should update the keys in `up`.

                                      FIXME: